momentohq/public-dev-docs/docs/sdks/web/index.md

 // plugin will transform instances of SdkExampleCodeBlock to SdkExampleCodeBlockImpl import { SdkExampleCodeBlockImpl } from "@site/src/components/SdkExampleCodeBlockImpl";

-# Momento web SDK for JavaScript in browsers
+# Momento Web SDK for JavaScript in browsers

-Momento provides two JavaScript SDKs; [one for Node.js](/sdks/nodejs) and one for other web applications.
+Momento provides two JavaScript SDKs; [one for Node.js](/sdks/nodejs) and one for browsers other web applications (this page).
 The two SDKs have identical APIs, so your code will look the same except for `import` statements, but under the hood they are built for optimal performance and compatibility in different JavaScript runtime environments.

 The Node.js SDK is best suited for server-side use cases.
 The Momento web SDK, however, allows developers to write JavaScript code that runs in a browser and communicates directly with Momento services.
 This allows you to avoid the typical overhead of building and operating your own web service to mediate cache or pub/sub calls between the browser and Momento.
 It also means one less hop for your web traffic, so you can get even better performance out of your browser application.
 The best of both worlds!